tc39/proposal-decorators/DETAILS.md

 ### Decorator `kind` field

+A couple minor possible changes for the MemberDescriptor for decorators:
-The main change made here is from `kind: "property"` to `kind: "accessor"` and `kind: "method"` for accessor and method definitions respectively.
+- The main change made here is from `kind: "property"` to `kind: "accessor"` and `kind: "method"` for accessor and method definitions respectively.
 The reason for the change is that the same form of MemberDescriptor is used for both public methods/accessors and private methods/accessors, differing only in the type of the `key`.
 Using the kind `"property"` would give the misleading impression that these private things are properties, which they are not.

-These names are just a strawman; there's no particular reason to differentiate at this level, for one, as it's redundant with the property descriptor.
-For everything seen here, the name could just be eliminated, as it's redundant with what's found in the property descriptor (assuming the descriptor for uninitialized fields have an `initializer: undefined` property).
+- Maybe `isStatic` could be instead a `"place"` field with three possible values: `"instance"`, `"static"` and `"object"`.
+This could let a decorator know whether it's being used in an object literal.
+However, changes from `"object"` to other types would not be supported.

+These are just strawman ideas, however.

 ### async or generator getters?